include-marcy/Heimdall/ROADMAP.md

 [^8]: Tools to convert existing projects to Heimdall
 [^9]: Asset management, loading and unloading assets, etc.
 [^10]: Datastore, Live Cloud Features, Cloud Integration API features and quality of life
+[^✼]: A revision of popular DataStoreService wrapper solutions that will aim to improve and secure data stores across servers.
 [^11]: GitHub synchronization, Roblox Team Create support
 [^12]: Re-build a project while it is running a simulation
 [^13]: Output files and debug information about a running project